luoxuhai/pcl.js/CONTRIBUTING.md

 ## Download and Setup

-1. [fork](https://docs.github.com/cn/get-started/quickstart/fork-a-repo#forking-a-repository) this repository to your Github, then clone to your local device (use `--recursive` for cloning submodules)
+1. [fork](https://docs.github.com/cn/get-started/quickstart/fork-a-repo#forking-a-repository) this repository to your Github, then clone to your local device (If you want to change C++ code, use `--recursive` for cloning submodules)

 ```bash
 git clone https://github.com/luoxuhai/pcl.js --recursive